 If you're collecting that information anyway, it does make putting together a Will even easier.

-Tax time and the EOFY is often when people stop and take stock of where things are headed; of whether or not some of their plans for their income, assets and retirement is working out, how their superannuation fund is doing and what the picture looks like.
-If you're going to start making any changes or adjustments to your future plans, it's also important to think about how you can and should reflect that in your Will.
+Tax time and the EOFY are often when people stop and take stock of where things are headed; whether or not some of their plans for their income, assets, retirement are working out, how their superannuation fund is doing, and what the overall picture looks like.
+If you're going to start making any changes or adjustments to your future plans, it's also essential to think about how you can and should reflect that in your Will.

 Remember - your Will is very personal, and you should go into all the necessary details to keep the information clear and straightforward and ensure your wishes are followed.
 If you're thinking about ticking it off for the EOFY, working on it through Willed and writing an online Will is a great option.